onflow/fcl-js/docs/examples/introducing-fcl/Flow JavaScript SDK Showcase.md

 ])
 ```

-More on [Transactions](trasnactions) later in the guide.
+More on [Transactions](transactions) later in the guide.

 ## Deploy a Smart Contract

 Deploying Cadence smart contracts is easy using `@onflow`.
 You can deploy Cadence smart contracts directly to the blockchain, and will not need to use ABIs to interact with them.
 Contracts can be deployed to and from any account as long as it is authorized.

 **A Note on Contract Deployment:** You'll need to have a Flow account to deploy Cadence smart contracts.
-Accounts are used to authorize the deployment trasnaction, and store the contract code.
+Accounts are used to authorize the deployment transaction, and store the contract code.

 Deploy a contract by supplying the contract code and a public key anywhere in your code